trynkaLab-admin/Treg_Multiomics/Colocalization/README.md

-This folder contains the scripts for colocalization analysis between Treg QTLs and immune variants
+This folder contains the scripts for colocalization analysis between Treg QTLs and immune variants.
+Since QTL analysis was done using GRCh38 and most of the summary statistics at the time of the analysis were in GRCh37, a large portion of the script relies on making the two compatible.
+The script was adapted from Kaur Alasoo colocWrapper (https://github.com/kauralasoo/colocWrapper).